awsdocs/amazon-ec2-user-guide-windows/doc_source/enhanced-networking-ena.md

 # Enabling Enhanced Networking with the Elastic Network Adapter \(ENA\) on Windows Instances<a name="enhanced-networking-ena"></a>

 Amazon EC2 provides enhanced networking capabilities through the Elastic Network Adapter \(ENA\)\.
+To use enhanced networking, you must install the required ENA module and enable ENA support\.

 **Topics**
 + [Requirements](#ena-requirements)